rancher-sandbox/rancher-desktop/docs/development/features.md

 # Rancher Desktop Features

-This document lists the high level Rancher Desktop features and their current status.
+This document lists the high-level Rancher Desktop features and their current status.

 | Symbol | Description |
 | ------------- | ---------------- |